 From the get-go, we knew an integrated approach would create the strongest foundation for the Heritage golf tournament.
 DS developed a seamless multi-tactic campaign: creative theming, PR, paid media (digital and traditional) and email (segmented by customer).
 All bolstered by a new website launched in 2016.

-We also recommended leading with a six-week holiday campaign to take advantage of the giving season and follow up in the spring with a 12-week campaign.
+We also recommended leading with a six-week holiday campaign to take advantage of the giving season, then following it up in the spring with a 12-week campaign.

 A big push for 2017 was digital media.
 We emphasized pre-roll, streaming radio, SEM and remarketing to better target their prospects.
 All of the web-based initiatives were designed to target prospects by web visits and a segmented email database to assure we were reaching the most likely ticket buyers.